 I see agriculture and the food system as one of the ways that people have a large influence on the environment.
 I hope that my work has an impact on the environment in a positive way and it helps build towards a more sustainable farming system, contributing to human health.

-Dr. Sean Smukler
+Associate Prof. Sean Smukler

 The UBC Farm has the potential to connect researchers on campus, especially those who are interested in food systems, food production and the environment.
 This project is really an opportunity to get a bunch of farmers and scientists together at the UBC Farm and start building connections.

-Dr. Navin Ramankutty
+Prof. Navin Ramankutty

 CSFS Associate Member